kyisinle/Financial-AI-Assistant/financeAI/README.md

 Current Available Interactions/User Intents
 'get stock price'
 'calculate compound interest'
+'calculate simple interest'
+'convert currency'
+'help'

-API Keys are needed ( ALPHA VANTAGE ) this is where AI will take data of stock price from
+API Keys are needed
+( ALPHA VANTAGE ) : this is where AI will take data of stock price from ( ExchangeRate API ) : this is where AI will take currency rate data from

 IDE USED
 https://code.visualstudio.com